GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/mysql-demo.md

 ### Example Application

-We will write a Bash scripts to collect host metrics and send them to Greptime.
-For reference, you can view the complete demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-mysql).
+We will write a Bash scripts and showcase the core code to collect host metrics and send them to Greptime.
+For reference, you can view the complete demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-influxdb-line-protocol).

-To begin, create a new directory named `quick-start-mysql` to house our project.
+To begin, create a new directory named `quick-start-influxdb` to host our project.
 Then create a new file named `quick-start.sh` and make it executable:

 ```bash
 touch quick-start.sh
 chmod +x quick-start.sh
 ```

-Add the following to `quick-start.sh`:
+Write code to collect CPU and memory metrics and format the data into InfluxDB line protocol format:

 ```bash
 #!/bin/bash